mycom-int/ng-mo-box/README.md

 ng-mo-box
 ========

-Angular box that you can minimize - close with no dependency
+MYCOM-OSI (mo) Angular (ng) box that you can minimize - close with no dependency